 There are lots of places to eat and drink, in fact the Showground is bursting with the very best of local produce for you to taste, try and buy.

 Public catering units are sited throughout the Showground and there are a number of picnic areas where families can relax.

 The Spitfire Public Restaurant can be found in the Clive Emson Exhibition Hall, next to the Food Hall and will be serving food and drink every Show day.

 Yes, you are welcome to bring a picnic lunch.
 You can sit in Murrain Wood, next to the bandstand or if you prefer by the ringside.
 In addition, there is a great choice of food on sale at the various catering points and there is a public restaurant opposite the cattle building.
 There are also bars of various types around the Showground, including cider, real ale and milk.

-Well behaved dogs are allowed, but must be kept on a short lead (Dogs are unfortunately not permitted inside the Maidstone Exhibition Hall or the Clive Emson Conference Centre and any marquee which contains food).
-No dogs are allowed in the cattle marquees, sheep lines nor the goat marquee.
+Well behaved dogs are allowed, but must be kept on a short lead.
+Dogs are unfortunately not permitted inside the Maidstone Exhibition Hall, the Clive Emson Conference Centre, any marquee which contains food, the cattle marquees, sheep lines and the goat marquee.